 Ceramic tile in living room and kitchen look fabulous, is easy to clean, and holds up to doggie toenails, too.

 The center utility room has a coin operated washer and dryer for added convenience.

 This place has a lovely big yard, and there is plenty of room, good soil and light for those who wish to do a bit of gardening.

-A few well-mannered neutered cats and dogs welcome with references (no pit bulls or similar, please) Additional non-refundable pet deposit of $250.
+A few well-mannered neutered cats and dogs welcome with references (no bully breeds or anything with a bite history of any breed, please.
+This is an insurance requirement.)
+Additional non-refundable pet deposit of $250.